openjournals/jose/README.md

  the course content should make use of computation for learning with embedded or associated code snippets/programs.

  We do **not** mean openly available slides, lecture notes, or YouTube videos, though these may be acceptable as supplementary materials.
-In addition, course syllabi by themselves are not suitable for submission ([*Syllabus*](http://syllabusjournal.org/) may be more appropriate).
+In addition, course syllabi by themselves are not suitable for submission.

  tl;dr: your course or lesson content must contain or use code to teach.
 We are not focused exclusively on learning to code, but coding to learn.